-The following is a guest post from the makers of a brand new insurance prospecting and lead management platform 20Miles.
+The following is a guest post from the makers of insurance prospecting and lead management platform 20Miles.
 It always pays to read up on good sales practices and we think these thoughts are well worth sharing.

 Your Process Needs to Facilitate the Buyer

 Knowing your customers is vital to nailing your sales messaging and providing value to your leads.
 As much as you know about selling insurance, how much do you know about buying it?
 Put yourself in the shoes of the buyer for a second.
 If you do some quick googling on how to buy insurance, you’re advised to figure out 3 things: